terrancexin/meetNow/docs/README.md

 The primary features of this website include:
 - [x] Production README
 - [ ] Hosting on Heroku
+- [ ] Authentication form
-- [ ] New account creation, login, and guest/demo login
+  - New account creation, login, and guest/demo login
 - [ ] Groups (CRUD)
+  - Join or leave groups.
   - Create, read, edit, and delete groups.
-  - Join or leave groups.
 - [ ] Events (CRUD)
+  - RSVP to events.
   - Create, read, edit, and delete events.
-  - RSVP to events.
 - [ ] Calendar (on group page)
 - [ ] Search by location and group info (name, description)
 - [ ] Bonus: Live chats (unique feature)